lifepillar/middleman-by-lifepillar/README.md

     gem install bundler

-To create a self-contained project (with all the required gems included in the project directory):
+To create a self-contained project (with everything included inside the project directory):

     git clone http://github.com/lifepillar/middleman-by-lifepillar my-project
     cd my-project
     bundle install
+    bower install

 Then, to build and serve your web site: